Spring and summer lawn care

 By Ceri Thomas

 Article 2 of 4

 Grass gets a lot of wear over the warmer months, so make sure your lawn is in top condition, ready to cope with all that's thrown with it

 Feed the grass

 The secret to greener grass is to feed your lawn.
 Strong-growing grass is also better able to outcompete weeds.
-Check the manufacturer's instruction regarding how often to apply the feed.

 Visit our Best Buy lawn feeds to find out which ones we recommend.